teamputtygen/hn-docs/docs/getting-started/configuration.rst

 Request access to  Exoscale GPU
 -------------------------------

-To request access to Exoscale GPU instance flavor, just submit a support ticket within the `Portal`_ or drop an email to support@exoscale.ch.
+To request access to the Exoscale GPU instance flavor, just submit a support ticket to `support@sixsq.com`_.

-If you registered using a voucher, please specify that it's related to the HNSciCloud project in order to speedup the request.
+If you have registered using a voucher, please specify that it's related to the HNSciCloud project in order to speedup the request.

 .. _`Portal`: https://portal.exoscale.com
+.. _`support@sixsq.com`: support@sixsq.com